smart-edge-open/specs/doc/applications-onboard/network-edge-applications-onboarding.md

 ## Building Smart City ingredients

-   1. Clone the Smart City Reference Pipeline source code from [GitHub](https://github.com/OpenVisualCloud/Smart-City-Sample.git) to: (1) Camera simulator machine, (2) OpenNESS Controller machine, and (3) Smart City cloud master machine.
+   1. Clone the Smart City Reference Pipeline source code from [GitHub](https://github.com/OpenVisualCloud/Smart-City-Sample.git) to: (1) Camera simulator machines, (2) OpenNESS Controller machine, and (3) Smart City cloud master machine.

-   2. Build the Smart City application on each of the 3 machines as explained in [Smart City deployment on OpenNESS](https://github.com/OpenVisualCloud/Smart-City-Sample/tree/openness-k8s/deployment/openness).
-At least 2 offices must be installed on OpenNESS.
+   2. Build the Smart City application on all of the machines as explained in [Smart City deployment on OpenNESS](https://github.com/OpenVisualCloud/Smart-City-Sample/tree/openness-k8s/deployment/openness).
+At least 2 offices (edge nodes) must be installed on OpenNESS.

 ## Running Smart City

-   1. On the Camera simulator machine, assign IP address to the ethernet interface which the dataplane traffic will be transmitted through to the edge office1 node:
+   1. On the Camera simulator machines, assign IP address to the ethernet interface which the dataplane traffic will be transmitted through to the edge office1 & office2 nodes:

+      On camera-sim1:
       ```shell
       ip a a 192.168.1.10/24 dev <office1_interface_name>
-       route add -net 10.16.0.0/24 gw 192.168.1.1 dev <office_interface_name>
+      route add -net 10.16.0.0/24 gw 192.168.1.1 dev <office1_interface_name>
       ```

       > **NOTE:** When adding office 2 and so on, change the provided CIDR (i.e: `192.168.1.0/24`) to its allocated subnet.
-This can be checked by entering this command:
+This requires a  This can be checked by entering this command:
       > ```shell
       > kubectl get subnets
       > ```
       >
       > The subnet name represents the node which is allocated to it and appended with `-local`.

+      On camera-sim2:
+      > To send traffic
+      > ```shell
+      > ip a a 192.168.2.10/24 dev <office2_interface_name>
+      > route add -net 10.16.0.0/24 gw 192.168.2.1 dev <office2_interface_name>
+      > ```

-   2. On the Camera simulator machine, run the camera simulator containers
+   2. On the Camera simulator machines, run the camera simulator containers
       ```shell
       make start_openness_camera
       ```